Faxes and email: Old technology slows COVID-19 response

 Deficiencies in CDC collection have been especially glaring.

-In 75 percent of COVID-19 cases compiled in April, data on the race and ethnicity of victims was missing.
-A report on children affected by the virus only had symptom data for 9 percent of laboratory-confirmed cases for which age was known.
-A study on virus-stricken U.S. health care workers could not tally the number affected because the applicable boxes were only checked on 16 percent of received case forms.
-In another study, the CDC only had data on preexisting conditions — risk factors such as diabetes, heart and respiratory disease — for 6 percent of reported cases.
+In 75% of COVID-19 cases compiled in April, data on the race and ethnicity of victims was missing.
+A report on children affected by the virus only had symptom data for 9%of laboratory-confirmed cases for which age was known.
+A study on virus-stricken U.S. health care workers could not tally the number affected because the applicable boxes were only checked on 16% of received case forms.
+In another study, the CDC only had data on preexisting conditions — risk factors such as diabetes, heart and respiratory disease — for 6% of reported cases.

 Missing from daily indicators that CDC makes public is data such as nationwide hospitalizations over the previous 24 hours and numbers of tests ordered and completed — information vital to guiding the federal response, said Dr. Ashish Jha, director of the Harvard Global Health Institute.